cchitsiang/awesome-stars/topics.md

 - [dabit3/heard](https://github.com/dabit3/heard) - React Native Enterprise Social Messaging App
 - [TylerBrock/saw](https://github.com/TylerBrock/saw) - Fast, multi-purpose tool for AWS CloudWatch Logs
 - [aws-samples/aws-serverless-samfarm](https://github.com/aws-samples/aws-serverless-samfarm) - This repo is full CI/CD Serverless example which was used in the What's New with AWS Lambda presentation at Re:Invent 2016.
-- [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀
+- [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀
 - [99designs/aws-vault](https://github.com/99designs/aws-vault) - A vault for securely storing and accessing AWS credentials in development environments
 - [airbnb/streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
 - [atlassian/escalator](https://github.com/atlassian/escalator) - Escalator is a batch or job optimized horizontal autoscaler for Kubernetes